Submission Guidelines

 Please read and follow these instructions carefully.
 We regret that we cannot accept any submission that does not follow the guidelines as to what should be sent, when it should be sent, and to whom it should be sent.

 Persimmon Tree accepts submissions of poetry only for the Summer and Winter issues.
 The submissions mailbox, poetry@persimmontree.org, will be open to receive mail only during the submission periods for these issues.
-We will next accept poetry for the Winter 2024/2025 issue.
-Poets from the central states (see below for the states included in that definition) may submit.
-The submission period will open sometime in October/November.
-Check back to these pages for the precise dates.
+Women poets who are 60 or over and live in the geographical region we are featuring in a particular issue are welcome to submit.
+We will next accept poetry for the Summer 2025 issue.
+Poets then residing outside the United States may submit.

 The regional rotation is as follows: